ACCarnall/bagpipes/docs/index.rst

 Identification of z > 3 quiescent galaxies from photometry (see `Carnall et al. 2020 <https://arxiv.org/abs/2001.11975>`_)

-Bagpipes has been used in ~130 papers as of April 2023.
+Bagpipes has been used in ~230 papers as of March 2024.
 For more example use cases take a look at this `ADS library listing papers that use Bagpipes <https://ui.adsabs.harvard.edu/public-libraries/VOrR8ITjTTSYNXVYiQ1oag>`_.

 Source and installation